 The winged lion is the symbol for Saint Mark, the patron saint of Venice, and thus the symbol of the city itself.
 Winged lions decorate buildings and motifs everywhere in Venice, and it’s fun to challenge kids to see how many they can spot.
 The most famous version sits atop one of the two columns on the Grand Canal at Piazza San Marco.
 This treasure hunt of sorts can help kids take a closer look at their surroundings as the family tours Venice.

-The further you venture from the San Marco area, the more you’ll discover of locals’ Venice, where life centres around large piazzas, or squares.
+The farther you venture from the San Marco area, the more you’ll discover of locals’ Venice, where life centres around large piazzas, or squares.
 In the evening, kids play tag and learn to ride bikes, and senior citizens catch up on the day’s gossip.
 Campo San Polo and Campo Santa Margherita are two such places to get a feel for how real Venetians live.
 Let your kids safely run off some steam—even if they don’t speak Italian, they may well get caught up in playtime with local children.